 - Assisting senior maintenance personnel in general maintenance

 Additionally, a maintenance man may be employed as a general troubleshooter under a maintenance manager.
 In this position, they may be responsible for diagnosing performance-lags, and similar issues in equipment.

 Some tech-forward companies are now equipping their maintenance workers with advanced diagnosis, repair, data-logging, and reporting tools.
 These allow workers to spend less time, in performing more complicated tasks.

 It's important to note that the term 'maintenance man' is more of a traditional job title, than a definition of who the person doing the job is.
-It's not limited by gender, as there are countless female maintenance staff operating in various capacities.
+It's similar to the maintenance worker job description.
+And, it's not limited by gender, as there are countless female maintenance staff operating in various capacities.

 Primary Responsibilities of a Maintenance Man in 2021

 Any prospective maintenance worker can literally find hundreds of jobs in their realm of expertise, around the country.

 However, all that job diversity can sometimes confuse a job seeker.
 If someone is looking to make or a career as a maintenance man, they should at least know the basic professional areas in which they can find work.